BunkerSierra/WRO2025-FE-Repository/t-photos/README.md

 Team's photos
 ====

-En este apartado se pueden encontrar la fotos del equipo
+You can find the team photos in this section.

-- **Foto Seria**
+- **Formal Photo**

-En la foto se pueden apreciar a los 3 integrantes del equipo (Izquierda-Derecha)
+The photo shows the 3 team members (from left to right):

-Jacobo Arteaga Castañeda - Diego Alejandro Salas Díaz - Andrea Perez Bueno(Coach)
+Jacobo Arteaga Castañeda - Diego Alejandro Salas Díaz - Andrea Perez Bueno (Coach)

 ![IMG-Serius](IMG-Serius.jpeg)

-- **Foto de JUBILO**
+- **Funny Photo**

-En la foto se puede apreciar el nacimiento de nuestro robot:)
+The photo captures the "birth" of our robot :)

 ![IMG-FunnyP](IMG-FunnyP.jpeg)